My name is John Leslie and I am the grandson of Najeeb Khalaf, My wife is Sarah Leslie. These are my two children Noah and Genev’e Leslie.

 Back in 2003, Sarah and I had been married for 6 years and were not able to have a child.
 We were both okay with that since we knew that the Lord knew what was best for us.
 We only prayed, thy will be done.
 In 2004, Sarah was found to be pregnant!
 We were full of joy, yet Sarah has Multiple Sclerosis, so we were also somewhat concerned.
 We again gave all the concerns to the Lord.
 This was our seventh year of marriage, and we thought that was special, seeing the Lord’s perfect number in this, trusting that this was His perfect will.

-We had an Amniocentesis done per the doctor’s orders, and Sarah soon after received a call from our doctor.
+We had an amniocentesis done per the doctor’s orders, and Sarah soon after received a call from our doctor.
 We were blessed with the most special doctor.
 In fact, an amazing doctor in every way.
 Her name was Dr. Genilyn Cross, and at first, we did not know the significance of her name, but soon, we would.
 For in her name, Dr. Cross, was another witness of the unexpected journey we had been set upon and the many blessings in going in a way that we would typically not want to go!

 When Dr. Cross called, she told my wife that there was a problem.
 The tests came back telling us that Noah would have Trisomy 21, Down syndrome.
 When Sarah called to tell me, I was shocked.
 I wept like and wept and wept!
 On top of all that was already going on in our house, now this?